DianaOlympos/jekyll_softwaremaxims/_posts/2022-12-31-Not-A-Supplier.md

 ![XKCD 2347, image of a stack of blocks, labelled "All modern digital infrastructure", with one small block holding the whole stack stable labelled "A project some random person in Nebraska has been thanklessly maintaining since 2003](https://imgs.xkcd.com/comics/dependency.png)

 And we know it.
-This is why in every single one of these licences, that govern the rules to reuse the work we put online in these libraries, you will find this paragraph, copied verbatim.
+This is why in every single one of these licenses, that govern the rules to reuse the work we put online in these libraries, you will find this paragraph, copied verbatim.

 > THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
 IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.